liquibase/liquibase-groovy-dsl/README.md

   groovy files you want to include, this will be a breaking change.
 Adding `endsWithFilter: ".groovy"` to the `includeAll` will fix this issue.

+- The groovy DSL removed support for the deprecated `onUpdateSQL` precondition attribute.
+Use `onUpdateSql` instead.

 In addition, the Groovy DSL doesn't support the Liquibase PRO modifyChangeSets change.

 ### March 12, 2023